-Nominations will be accepted by email or mail, together with the following documents in a single submission:
+Nominations will be accepted by email, together with the following documents in a single submission:

 • A letter from the nominator (including address, phone number and email) describing the nominee, their volunteer or paid work and accomplishments, as well as why the nominee merits the award.

 • A curriculum vitae or detailed biography or a profile of the nominee.

 • Any additional supporting documentation such as articles written by or about the nominee, print materials, internet links or other information.